Igino Giordani: Early life

 After a specialized course in Bibliography and Library Studies in the United States, where he became a Tertiary of the Dominican Order in 1928, he was hired as a Librarian at the Vatican Library.
 He was the editor of one of the first organic manuals of cataloguing of its printed works and handwritten manuscripts.
 He also directed the journal Fides.
-In that same year, he took special care of Alcide De Gasperi who had been recently released from prison and to remove the harassment by the police.
+In that same year, he took special care of Alcide De Gasperi, who had been recently released from prison, and removed the harassment by the police.
 Igino Giordani recalled his intervention with Benito Mussolini:

 I remember that I went from Jesuit Father Tacchi Venturi, who enjoyed considerable credit with Il Duce, and begged him to intervene and subsequently De Gasperi was left in peace.
 I was told that, working on the conscience of Mussolini, he was surprised and that even De Gasperi had been astonished; However, Mussolini had given the order to leave him in peace.